puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

     * `master-log-dir`: Optional.
 The path to the log directory.
 If nothing is specified, it uses the Puppet default `/var/log/puppetlabs/puppetserver`.

     * `max-active-instances`: Optional.
 The maximum number of JRuby instances allowed.
 The default is 'num-cpus - 1', with a minimum value of 1 and a maximum value of 4.
+In multithreaded mode, this controls the number of threads allowed to run concurrently through the single JRuby instance.

     * `max-requests-per-instance`: Optional.
 The number of HTTP requests a given JRuby instance will handle in its lifetime.
 When a JRuby instance reaches this limit, it is flushed from memory and replaced with a fresh one.
 The default is 0, which disables automatic JRuby flushing.

         JRuby flushing can be useful for working around buggy module code that would otherwise cause memory leaks, but it slightly reduces performance whenever a new JRuby instance reloads all of the Puppet Ruby code.
 If memory leaks from module code are not an issue in your deployment, the default value of 0 performs best.

+    * `multithreaded`: Optional, false by default.
+Configures Puppet Server to use a single JRuby instance to process requests that require a JRuby, processing a number of threads up to `max-active-instances` at a time.
+Reduces the memory footprint of the server by only requiring a single JRuby.

     * `max-queued-requests`: Optional.
 The maximum number of requests that may be queued waiting to borrow a JRuby from the pool.
 When this limit is exceeded, a 503 "Service Unavailable" response will be returned for all new requests until the queue drops below the limit.
 If `max-retry-delay` is set to a positive value, then the 503 responses will include a `Retry-After` header indicating a random sleep time after which the client may retry the request.
 The default is 0, which disables the queue limit.
       > **Note:** Don't use this solution if your managed infrastructure includes a significant number of agents older than Puppet 5.3.
 Older agents treat a 503 response as a failure, which ends their runs, causing groups of older agents to schedule their next runs at the same time, creating a thundering herd problem.